dd9jn/rfc4880bis/rfc4880bis.md

 claim any special wisdom on the issue and realize that accepted opinion may change.

-The "split key" (0x10) and "group key" (0x80) flags are placed on a self-signature only; they are meaningless on a certification signature.
+The "split key" (1st,0x10) and "group key" (1st,0x80) flags are placed on a self-signature only; they are meaningless on a certification signature.
 They SHOULD be placed only on a direct-key signature (type 0x1F) or a subkey signature (type 0x18), one that refers to the key the flag applies to.

-The ADSK flag helps to figure out an encryption subkey.
+The "restricted encryption key" (2nd,0x04) does not take part in any automatic selection of encryption keys.
+It is only found on a subkey signature (type 0x18), one that refers to the key the flag applies to.

 #### Signer's User ID